kserve/kserve/docs/samples/v1beta1/transformer/feast/README.md

 ## Create the InferenceService
 Please use the [YAML file](./driver_transformer.yaml) and update the `feast_serving_url` argument to create the `InferenceService`, which includes a Feast Transformer and a SKLearn Predictor.

-In the Feast Transformer image we packaged the driver tranformer class so KFServing knows to use the preprocess implementation to augment inputs with online features before making model inference requests.
-Then the `InferenceService` uses `SKLearn` to serve the driver ranking model, which is trained with Feast offline features, available in a gcs bucket specified under `storageUri`.
+In the Feast Transformer image we packaged the driver transformer class so KFServing knows to use the preprocess implementation to augment inputs with online features before making model inference requests.
+Then the `InferenceService` uses `SKLearn` to serve the [driver ranking model](https://github.com/feast-dev/feast-driver-ranking-tutorial), which is trained with Feast offline features, available in a gcs bucket specified under `storageUri`.

 Apply the CRD
 ```